DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

-a character array (or else a `string` object) to store the name and a `double` member to hold the amount of the contribution.After reading all the data, the program should display the names and amounts donated for all donors who contributed $10,000 or more.This list should be headed by the label Grand Patrons.After that, the program should list the remaining donors.
+a character array (or else a `string` object) to store the name and a `double` member to hold the amount of the contribution.After reading all the data, the program should display the names and amounts donated for all donors who contributed $10,000 or more.
+This list should be headed by the label Grand Patrons.After that, the program should list the remaining donors.
 That list should be headed Patrons.
-If there are no donors in one of the categories, the program should print the word “none.”Aside from displaying two categories, the program need do no sorting.
+If there are no donors in one of the categories, the program should print the word “none”.
+Aside from displaying two categories, the program need do no sorting.

 ??? note "Code"